A candidate coherent radio flash following a neutron star merger: Radio transients search

 The detected transient source is offset from the GRB X-ray position by 27 arcsec.
 We showed in the previous section that this source passes a wide range of imaging tests, showing it is highly likely to be a real source.
 In this section, we consider if the position offset of the transient is consistent with expectations from radio images of this type from this dataset.
 First, we calculate the significance of the offset.
-Secondly, we conduct two key tests; an analysis of the position of all detectable sources in the dataset and using simulated sources.
+Secondly, we conduct two key tests; an analysis of the position of all detectable sources both in our dataset and using simulated sources.
 Thirdly, we consider randomly searching for sources within 40 arcsec of random locations.
 Finally, we consider the chance of finding an unassociated transient source within 40 arcsec of the position of GRB 201006A.

 The 1$\sigma$ position uncertainty of the transient source is comprised of 3 different components: the statistical error on the position (calculated by the source finder), a systematic offset caused by the ionosphere and the position error on the X-ray source.
 The 1$\sigma$ position error on the RA and Dec measured for the transient source are $\pm(5.0,~3.9)$ arcsec respectively.
 The position shifts caused by the ionosphere during the observation is studied using 2 minute, cleaned snapshot images containing all the detectable sources in the field.
 The typical 1$\sigma$ position offset caused by the ionosphere during this observation is 3 arcsec.
-The 90\% enhanced X-ray position uncertainties for GRB 201006A is 2.1 arcsec\cite{goad2020}, corresponding to a 1$\sigma$ uncertainty of 0.8 arcsec.
-Combining this positional uncertainties in quadrature gives a total 1$\sigma$ position uncertainty of 7.1 arcsec.
-Thus, the observed 27 arcsec offset between the transient position and the X-ray position has a probability of occurring by chance of $\sim$0.5\% (2.6$\sigma$).
-This offset is large, but is it consistent with the offset of sources in subtraction images of this kind?
+The 90\% enhanced X-ray position uncertainties for GRB 201006A is 2.1 arcsec \citep{goad2020}, corresponding to a 1$\sigma$ uncertainty of 0.8 arcsec.
+Combining these positional uncertainties in quadrature gives a total 1$\sigma$ position uncertainty of 7.1 arcsec.
+Thus, the observed 27 arcsec offset between the transient position and the X-ray position means that the GRB and radio source have a probability of being co-located of $\sim$0.05\% (3.8$\sigma$).
+This offset is notably large, but we can examine the offsets of sources in subtraction images of this kind to assess whether it is generally consistent.

 To test the positional uncertainties of sources in the `dirty' source subtracted images used in this analysis, we split the problem into two key tests.
-Firstly, test the position uncertainty of sources in the `dirty' images and secondly test the position uncertainty in the source subtracted images.
+Firstly, test the position uncertainty of sources in the `dirty' images and secondly test the position uncertainty in the subtraction images.